nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **How the architecture components interact with each other**

-Figure 4 is a *Sequence Diagram* that shows how the components interact with each other for the scenario where the user issues the command `delete 1`.
+Figure 3 is a *Sequence Diagram* that shows how the components interact with each other for the scenario where the user issues the command `delete-index 1`.

 <p align="center">
   <img src="images/ArchitectureSequenceDiagram.png" width="574" />
 </p>

-<p style="text-align: center;">Figure 4: Sequence diagram that shows interactions between components </p>
+<p style="text-align: center;">Figure 3: Sequence diagram that shows interactions between components </p>
 <br/>

-Each of the four main components (also shown in the Figure 4),
+Each of the four main components (also shown in the Figure 3),

 * defines its *API* in an `interface` with the same name as the Component.
 * implements its functionality using a concrete `{Component Name}Manager` class (which follows the corresponding API `interface` mentioned in the previous point.